Institute for Genome Sciences

 Participants will work alongside scientists contributing to cutting-edge HIV and addiction research.
 These research opportunities are computational based (i.e. no laboratory component) with opportunities to tailor summer projects based on individual’s interest and experience.

-Exact start and end dates are flexible depending on the applicant's schedule but will be expected to devote 30-40 hrs per week (max 400 hrs per summer).
+Exact start and end dates are flexible and will depend on the applicant's schedule.
+Interns are expected to devote 30 to 40 hours per week (max 400 hours per summer).
 Salary is $20 per hour.

 Who Should Apply

-Fill out the form linked below, including resume and cover letter, by April 1st.
-Applicants will hear back by April 15th.
+Application process: Fill out the form linked below, including resume and cover letter, by April 1.
+Applications are closed for Summer 2026.
+Please consider applying next year.